 All seaweeds have a softening effect on the body, helping to maintain flexibility in general, and in the blood vessels in particular.
 Larch shared some clinical stories with us, and in one he mentioned to a middle-aged man with heart disease, “your life has been about hardening, but now your work is to soften.”
 Seaweeds improve the strength and flexibility of the blood vessels.

 All seaweeds are high in minerals the heart needs — in particular, calcium and potassium.
-Insufficient potassium can lead to hypertension.
+Insufficiencies of these minerals can lead to hypertension.

 The algin in brown seaweeds has been shown to dissolve deposits in arteries — use 5-10 grams of Laminaria (kelp or digitata, in our area) per day, and treat for four to six months for systemic improvement.